sergrt/CameraAiDetector/README.md

 List of videos (and previews) can be filtered by time depth.
 For example, use `/videos 30m` to get list of videos recorded for last 30 minutes.
 Supported suffixes are: `m` (minutes), `h` (hours) and `d` (days).

 ## Installation
-1. Download latest package from the "Releases" section
+1. Download latest package from the "Releases" section (or compile from sources) - Windows packages are available, linux compilation is rather simple and described in Compilation section
 2. Prepare AI backend.
 Choose one and setup:
    1. Codeproject AI:
       - Download and install CodeProject AI from here: https://www.codeproject.com/Articles/5322557/CodeProject-AI-Server-AI-the-easy-way